 Man’s Search For Meaning

-is ongoing and is getting to be a very crowed space.
+is ongoing and is getting to be a very crowded space.
 However, this post is mostly concerned with Viktor Frankl's best selling book about the World War Two Holocaust.
 In addition Frankl's Logotherapy.
 My provider, a clinical Psychologist, suggested I read this book.
 Because well lately, things have been grim.
 What follows are my thoughts, … Continue reading Man’s Search For Meaning

 Resistance to Truth